 Once you budget consistently for 3-6 months, you’ll notice something.
 You will hardly check your bank account!
 There’s no need to check it- you’ll know that you have the money because you told that money where to go!

-We’ve been doing a budget each month since 2006.
+We’ve been making budget each month since 2006.
 It’s never one-size-fits-all.
 You must meet each month and discuss the changes for that time.
 Utility charges vary by season, kids need clothes and shoes at different times of the year- you must anticipate these things.

 Some items are not listed (like car insurance) because we’re able to swing them through my husband’s commission.
 In your own budget, I would recommend breaking down your larger expenses into monthly expenses (you’ll notice I do this for our term life insurance policies).
 For instance, maybe you pay your car insurance twice per year and the cost is $600.
 Instead of trying to come up with $600 in June and December, allot $100/month in your budget and then DON’T TOUCH THAT MONEY.
 When the bill comes, the money will already be in your checking account.
 You can also do this in saving for Christmas or other big purchases.